-This report was prepared for the Ellen Brockman Integrated Catchment Group by Natural Resource Management Officer, Bonny Dunlop-Heague and funded by Tiwest Joint Venture.
+This report was prepared for the Ellen Brockman Integrated Catchment Group by Natural Resource Management Officers Bonny Dunlop-Heague and Megan O'Grady and was funded by Tronox.

 Water samples and monitoring data was collected by officers from the Ellen Brockman Integrated Catchment Group.